Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Introduction

 Dwarf galaxies are the most abundant and common type of galaxy in the universe, raising the question: are their black hole merger events just as common?
 Since dwarf galaxies merge, it raises the possibility that their black holes may also merge.
 Several studies have revealed evidence for the existence of supermassive black holes (SMBHs) in dwarf galaxies \citep{Reines2013, Moran2014, Satyapal2014, Lemons2015, Sartori2015, Pardo2016, Molina2021}, which are summarized here.

 Below, we review Active Galactic Nuclei (AGN) occupation fractions that were determined from previous studies.
 These studies support that AGNs exist in dwarf galaxies, which can likely suggest that these AGNs are inactive/active black holes within dwarf galaxies.
 In \cite{Reines2013}, the AGN occupation fraction of optically selected active black holes in their parent sample of dwarf galaxies is $\sim0.5\%$ (136/25974).
 However, they state it is difficult to obtain the true occupation fraction and black hole mass function in this low-mass regime. \cite{Moran2014} examines the ${{M}_{\star }}=(4-10)\times {{10}^{9}}$ ${{M}_{\odot }}$ range (that includes 75\% of the AGN host galaxies in their survey), and obtains an occupation fraction of 2.7\%. \cite{Satyapal2014} uses the all-sky Wide-Field Infrared Survey Explorer (WISE) survey and the bulge-to-disk decomposition from SDSS Data Release 7.
 They report their discovery of a population of local ($z<0.3$) bulgeless disk galaxies with extremely red mid-infrared colors which suggest a dominant AGN, despite having no optical AGN signatures in SDSS spectra.
 Their study finds that in the dwarf galaxy regime the AGN fraction is less than 2\%.
 In \cite{Lemons2015}, they present a sample of hard X-ray-selected candidate black holes in 19 dwarf galaxies.
 8 of the 19 dwarf galaxies in the sample have X-ray detections reported for the first time, which suggest an AGN fraction upper limit of 42\%. \cite{Sartori2015} investigated AGN activity in low-mass galaxies and their interaction with their host galaxies.
 They identified 336 AGN candidates from a parent sample of $\sim 48,000$ nearby low-mass galaxies, giving an AGN fraction of $\sim 0.7\%$.
 In \cite{Pardo2016}, they present a sample of accreting SMBH in dwarf galaxies at $z<1$.
 From their sample of 605 dwarf galaxies, 10 exhibit X-ray emission consistent with that arising from AGN activity.
-They find that the AGN fraction ranges between $\sim 0.6\% - 3\%$.
+They find that the AGN fraction ranges between $\sim 0.6\% - 3\%$. \citet{Polimera22} use local dwarfs with strong emission lines to determine a larger AGN fraction of 3-16\%.
 Finally, \citet{Molina2021} search for AGN in dwarf galaxies using [Fe X]$\lambda 6374$ coronal line emission from SDSS spectra, and find 81/46530 dwarf galaxy AGN candidates.
-This occupation fraction (0.17\%) is an upper limit, however, because it could also include tidal disruption events.
+This occupation fraction (0.17\%) is an upper limit, however, because it could also include tidal disruption events (which indicate the presence of an SMBH regardless).